-The avalanche hazard is considerable at mid and upper elevations.
-Human triggered avalanches are likely on wind loaded terrain that is steeper than 30°.
+The avalanche hazard is Moderate at mid and upper elevations.
+Human triggered avalanches are still possible on wind loaded terrain that is steeper than 30°.
 Good indicators for windslab are a rapid increase in depth of the new snow over a short distance, and a hollow, drum-like feel.
-Shooting cracks will indicate unstable snow.
-Use caution in the mountains today, avoid areas that are receiving active wind loading and avoid terrain traps.
+Shooting cracks and collapsing will indicate unstable snow.
+Use caution in the mountains today, avoid large avalanche paths and terrain traps.

 Forgot your password?

 Lost your password?
 Please enter your email address.
 You will receive mail with link to set new password.

 Enter the destination URL